-The national emergency resulting from the Coronavirus (COVID-19) pandemic will make it hard, if not impossible, for many to make their monthly car payments and could result in increased repossessions.
-Law Offices of Brandon A. Block will continue to remain open and available to all consumers during the Coronavirus pandemic (though working remotely), and we will update this page as regularly as possible to hopefully provide consumers with insight regarding the impact of the Coronavirus and stay-at-home orders on consumers' car payments and repossessions.
+The national emergency resulting from the Coronavirus (COVID-19) pandemic has made it hard for many consumers to make their monthly car payments and it seems has resulted in increased repossessions.
+Law Offices of Brandon A. Block has remained, and will continue to remain, open and available to all consumers during the Coronavirus pandemic (though working remotely), and we will update this page as regularly as possible to hopefully provide consumers with insight regarding the impact of the Coronavirus and stay-at-home orders on consumers' car payments and repossessions.
 We are providing this page as one more tool for consumers.
 It is not legal advice, and it should not be construed as such.